ATKoala/automated-plan-checking/README.md

 ## System Setup

 Before you run the program, you will need to make sure your computer has the required software and libraries installed.
-You will need Python 3.6 (or higher) installed, as well as the *pandas* and *pydicom* libraries.
+The following sections will guide you through this process.

 ### Anaconda Setup

-ACDS computers come with Anaconda Navigator (which is a set of programs and software including Python, Spyder, Jupyter, etc..), so this will be the main entry point.
+If you have Anaconda or are willing to install Anaconda, the setup can be done with the following steps.

-1. Open Spyder
+1. Open Spyder (from Anaconda Navigator in the image, but not required to open from Navigator)
 ![Spyder in Anaconda Navigator](docs/images/open-spyder.png)

 2. Check the Python version.
 If it's lower than 3.6, run `conda update python` in the Spyder console.